 Would you like to learn the art of full-time financially sustainable travel?
 You’ve come to the right place!
-Before you do anything else, check out my FREE extensive e-course, which will give you all the tips, advice, and ideas you need to get started on your own long-term/full-time travel adventure:
+Before you delve into these awesome Travel Resources, check out my FREE extensive e-course, which will give you all the tips, advice, and ideas you need to get started on your own long-term/full-time travel adventure:

 How to Get Free Accommodation Around the World covers the five modalities of free accommodation: Volunteering, Couch Surfing, House-Sitting, Home Exchanges, and even Living on Boats.

 Tales of Trains: Where the Journey is the Destination is a 180-page narrative about what it’s like to do some of the world’s most epic long-distance train rides, including the Indian Pacific and The Ghan in Australia, The Trans-Siberian from Moscow to Beijing, the world’s fastest train, and a whole host of much (much) slower trains as well.
 It covers over 42,000 kilometres of train travel through 11 countries, in 44 days.

 Here’s a collection of travel resources articles I’ve written (on this site and others) that should inspire, assist, and motivate you in making your own travel plans.
 Visit this page regularly, as I’ll keep adding new travel resources.

 If there’s something specific you’re looking for, go to the sidebar and scroll down to the Search and Categories sections.
 If you can’t find it there, click on the Contact page and send me a note – I’ll point you in the right direction!

 REMOTE WORK, and my Awesome Travel & Remote Working Interview Series (new to the site in 2021 is a section about remote work with resources and tips, as well as an interview series where I speak with ordinary people who have extraordinary travel lifestyles and remote careers)